-The Koala Habitat SEPP aims to encourage the proper conservation and management of areas of natural vegetation that provide habitat for Koalas to ensure a permanent free-living population over their present range and reverse the current trend of Koala population decline.
-There are currently two separate Koala Habitat SEPPs applicable to the Port Stephens LGA, with their application dependant on the land zoning.
-Within the Williamtown SAP, State Environmental Planning Policy (Koala Habitat Protection) 2021 applies to land zoned B7 Business Park (i.e. the Astra Aerolab land), whilst State Environmental Planning Policy (Koala Habitat Protection) 2020 applies to land zoned RU2 Rural Landscape (the remaining areas).
+The BC SEPP aims to encourage the proper conservation and management of areas of natural vegetation that provide habitat for Koalas to ensure a permanent free-living population over their present range and reverse the current trend of Koala population decline.
+Two separate Chapters of the BC SEPP apply to the Port Stephens LGA, with their application dependant on the land zoning.
+Within the Williamtown SAP, Chapter 4 applies to land zoned B7 Business Park (i.e., the Astra Aerolab land), whilst Chapter 3 applies to land zoned RU2 Rural Landscape (the remaining areas).

 The LGA has an existing approved Koala plan of management.
-It is anticipated that the masterplan would, as far as practicable, aim to be consistent with the objectives of both the Port Stephens Koala Plan of Management and the Koala Habitat SEPP.
+It is anticipated that the Masterplan would, as far as practicable, aim to be consistent with the objectives of both the Port Stephens Koala Plan of Management and the BC SEPP.